ramanshahdatascience/contector/README.md

    list of all the people you've been in touch with in the recent past and when and how you were in contact with them.
-I wrote some little scripts (unpublished) to merge names from social media data exports, cell phone contacts, etc., but in all cases, this is backbreaking given how many ways (including analog in-person interactions) one connects with people.
+I wrote some little scripts (unpublished) to merge names from social media data exports, cell phone contacts, etc., but regardless of automation, this is a lot of clerical effort given how many ways (including analog in-person conversations) you likely connect with people.
 I ended up with 1300-1400 distinct people; the latter two fields were unknown for most of them.
-1. Start all of these people with a `tier` of 0.
+1. Start everyone at a `tier` of 0.
-1. Make a pass through all of these people.
-When you see a relationship that feels warm (or that deserves effort to get to warm), assign them an appropriate tier (1, 2, or 3, 3 being the warmest) depending on how close they are.
-This volume of judgment calls about one's relationships is also a lot of (emotional) effort.
+1. Make a pass through everyone.
+When you see a relationship that feels warm (or that deserves effort to get to warm), assign them an appropriate tier (1, 2, or 3; 3 is the warmest) depending on how close they are.
+This large number of emotional judgment calls is also a lot of effort.
 1. Use Excel's "custom sort" to sort people by tier, then by last contacted, then by last name.
 This custom sort has been saved in this spreadsheet.
 You can pull it up using `Alt + A + S + S` on Excel 365 (`Cmd-Shift-R` on my